-The closer the third party is to the client company, the less time and cultural differences will make a difference.
+The closer the third party is to the client company; the less time and cultural differences will make an impact.
 Because application development is often an asynchronous process, being tightly scheduled isn't the top priority, and clients seeking that work may prefer offshoring to onshoring.

 In addition to delivering lower costs and increased efficiencies, companies that outsource could see other benefits.